 Conversely, the Foundation pays amounts to the National Organization for chapter dues, insurance, and other miscellaneous ancillary expenses that the National Organization pays on behalf of the Foundation and for services provided by the National Organization.
-Amount totaling \$73,335 were paid from the Foundation to the National Organization during the years ended August 31, 2019.
+Amount totaling \$115,174 and \$73,335 were paid from the Foundation to the National Organization during the years ended August 31, 2020 and 2019, respectively.